KibbeWater/Interium-Luas/README.md

 ### Planned **Public** Release
 * KibbeWater UI Library - An advanced UI Library for lua developers to more easily create and manage UI elements
-* Smoke / Nade Helper - Show points around you where you can throw nades / smokes
-* Buy Logger - Print in chat what you enemies are buying!
 * Health Glow - Changes player glow depending on player HP
 * Interium Plus - Add more customizability like toggles custom background fade when opening menu and more